Determining Readiness for eCommerce: Evaluating Your Sales Operations Management Strategy

 An OEM needs to be capable of strategically planning its aftermarket strategy.
 Establishing an eCommerce presence and moving towards a direct-to-consumer approach will allow them to remain competitive, but, in order to be successful, your organization must understand competitor products in relation to pricing structure and profit margins.

 Forecasting Maintenance and Repairs

 The product and sales team should already be forecasting product maintenance cycles, but eCommerce will allow them to do so much more. eCommerce will allow inventory teams to recognize how many and which parts should be available for purchase.
 If a sales team is not efficiently using the limited information that they currently have, it is unlikely that they will be able to utilize the additional information and analytics provided by eCommerce.
 An important consideration is determining how effectively the team is utilizing the information they have access to.

 It’s important to take note of competitor practices and pricing, ensuring that your firm can sustain its current market share.
 Through this practice, your team will be better able to adjust their pricing structures as needed.
 This strategy includes leveraging proprietary products and information to command a higher margin as well.

 Standard Operating Procedures

 In order for any eCommerce offering to be successful, it’s important to have a strong foundation.
 Sales teams should be capable of using the information they have to onboard new customers and capture reorders from existing customers.

 The introduction of eCommerce will allow sales teams to be even more proactive due to the addition of the valuable metrics it can provide.
-However, the impact that this information can have on an organization’s aftermarket strategy is largely determined by leadership’s ability to utilize it properly.
-Conducting an eCommerce readiness assessment will allow you to understand the areas of your sales structure that will need to be addressed in order to move towards a digital storefront.
+However, the impact that this information can have on an organization’s aftermarket strategy is largely determined by the leadership’s ability to utilize it properly.
+Conducting an eCommerce readiness assessment will allow you to understand the areas of your sales structure that will need to be addressed in order to move toward a digital storefront.